 As you might expect, Local Market homes are primarily destined for local people who have been born here or spent the majority of their childhood in Guernsey.
-But, and it’s a big, beneficial BUT, some people who come to Guernsey to work are given Work Permits to allow them to live in a Local Market property.
+But, and it’s a big, beneficial BUT, some people who come to Guernsey to work are given special Employment Permits to allow them to live in a Local Market property.
 Because we are a relatively small community (approximately 63,000 people), we do experience skills shortages and businesses regularly need to bring people in from elsewhere who have certain skills and experience which might not be readily available here.
 For example, if one of the senior schools needs a history teacher qualified to teach to A level, or the hospital needs an orthopaedic surgeon, or a law firm needs a specialist funds lawyer, the chances of being able to find someone who is already on the island and is looking for that type of job is quite slim.
-If businesses are looking for staff with specialist skills and can’t find anyone suitable locally, they can apply for a one of Work Permit which would allow them to hire someone from off island who can come and live in a Local Market property.
-A new Population Regime has been enacted in April 2017, which defines how the Work Permits and Certificates are given including a new streamlined system for applying for well-defined volume positions – for more details read here.
+And that’s where the Employment Permits come in.
+If businesses are looking for staff with specialist skills and can’t find anyone suitable locally, they can apply for an Employment Permit, which would allow them to hire someone from off island who can come and live in a Local Market property.
+For more information about Employment Permits – for read here.

 Local Market properties are generally cheaper than their Open Market equivalents either to rent or to buy, so if you are given a Housing Licence that is a definite benefit.
 However even if you have a Local Market Licence, if your dream home turns out to be an Open Market property, you can live on the Open Market without a problem if you prefer.